fiszbein-lab/evopython/README.md

         # The alignment is contiguous; do something.
         pass
     else:
-        # The alignment is not contiguous; do something else.
+        # The alignment is discontiguous; do something else.
         pass
 ```
 We can parse any feature type in the GTF (see the `GTF` class description